-Branding is as important for a book as it is for a business, and branding starts with your book title.
-As a developmental book editor, I advise on the book title, helping authors see how their proposed wording is likely to strike their target audience.
+Branding is as important for a book as it is for a business.
+It starts with branding your book title and book cover.

 A book title needs to convey the genre and indicate the nature of the content, but it needs to do so much more.
 (See my article Crafting an Irresistible Book Title.)
 For one thing, it must give a flavor of the author’s style, and that has everything to do with branding.